 The months and years can be negative for subtractions.
 Note that there is some "strange" behaviour when adding and subtracting months at the ends of months.
 Generally when the resulting month is shorter than the starting month then the number of overlap days is added.
 For example subtracting a month from 2008-03-31 will not result in 2008-02-31 as this is an impossible date.
 Instead you will get 2008-03-02.
 This appears to be consistent with other date manipulation tools.

 Date Comparisons

 Date comparisons are also possible, using the full suite of "<", ">", "<=", ">=", "<=>", "==" and "!=".

 Date Parsing

-Time::Piece links to your C library's strptime() function, allowing you incredibly flexible date parsing routines.
+Time::Piece has a built-in strptime() function (from FreeBSD), allowing you incredibly flexible date parsing routines.
 For example: